siegfrkn/complaint-tracking-dapp/README.md

 - *getEntriesCount()* - returns the number of blocks on the chain.
 - *getAddingTestData()* - returns the value of the boolean *addingTestData* which is used to prevent refresh-triggering events when populating the contract with test data.
 - *getComplaint()* - given a block id (i.e. complaint id) it returns a complaintEntry object.
-- *getName()* - given a block id (i.e. complaint id) it returns the name assocaited with that complaint entry.
+- *getName()* - given a block id (i.e. complaint id) it returns the name associated with that complaint entry.
 - *getId()* - given a block id (i.e. complaint id) it returns the id associated with that complaint entry.
 - *getLinkedComplaint()* - given a block id (i.e. complaint id) it returns the id of a linked complaint for that complaint entry if it exists.
 - *getEntryType()* - given a block id (i.e. complaint id) it returns the entry type of the complaint entry.